-- The Merchants’ Trail which starts at the former Information Kiosk, now Elsie May’s, in Phoenix Lane, and ends at the Tiverton Museum of Mid Devon Life.
-This is linked to five display panels and nine pavement medallions, and it covers much of the town east of the River Exe, including most of the Grade 1 and Grade 2* listed buildings.
+- _Merchants’ Trail (leaflet ARTWORK 2018) which starts at the top of Phoenix Lane, and ends at the Tiverton Museum of Mid Devon Life.
+This is linked to five display panels and nine pavement medallions, and it covers much of the town east of the River Exe, including most of the Grade 1 and Grade 2* listed buildings .
 This leaflet may be downloaded, and paper copies are available in the museum.
 All the displsay panels are shown below:

 On request, Town Walks, led by a member of the Tiverton Civic Society, may be arranged.
 In addition, guided Town Walks, which anyone interested may join, are advertised during such events as Heritage Open Days.

-The booklet for the Exe Valley Way, which passes through Tiverton, can be viewed online, as can information about the cloth trade in Cullompton and the Culm Valley.
+which passes through Tiverton, can be viewed online, as can information about the cloth trade in Cullompton and the Culm Valley.
 Three more Tiverton Walks are provided by Pinns.
-There is a fine circular walk in Buzzards National Trust wood in the Little Dart Valley a short distance to the west of Tiverton: access from Withleigh or West Exe/Seven Crosses.
+There are fine circular walks at Knightshayes Court and in Buzzards National Trust wood in the Little Dart Valley a short distance to the west of Tiverton: access from Withleigh or West Exe/Seven Crosses.
 Tiverton is located on the National Cycle Network (West Country Way) and Sustrans provides detailed information including the Tiverton-Bampton route.
 Devon County Council have also published a leaflet including maps showing Tiverton and Culm Valley Cycle Routes.
 Explore Devon, Devon County Council, gives online details to walks including the Grand Western Canal and the Exe Valley Way from Tiverton to Bickleigh, with other links outlining local cycle routes etc.

 The tow path of the Grand Western Canal is very popular for both walking and cycling, and several information panels provide historical information including that illustrated, which is located at the Aqueduct (q.v.)